andres112/CloudComputing/project/README.md

 * The user authentication is possible with **HTTP Basic Auth**
 * All the ENV variables were created and configurated.
 * The service composed contains the following images: MySQL image version 5.7, PHPMyAdmin and the watches web service
-* The optional goal about the DataBase indexing was successful implemented
+* The optional goal about the DataBase indexing was successfully implemented
-* The optional goal about the HTTP expiration data is pending
+* The optional goal about the HTTP expiration with Cache_Control: max-age=3600 was successfully implemented

 ### Test